 “You’re their brother, not their parent,” we’ll tell our eldest.
 While being the older sibling does have its roles, he isn’t “in charge” the way parents are.

 Your older child isn’t responsible for enforcing rules and responsibilities.
 Your children are equals, and no child should have more or less authority when it comes to discipline.

 Don’t make her “watch” him or play with him.
 If she tries to enforce family rules say “Thanks, Sweetheart.
 I’m glad you know the family rules and are so good at following them, but it’s the parents’ job to be in charge.”

 Another common parenting mistake?
 Focusing on who started it or who made the worse offense.

 It doesn’t matter who started it.
 Neither of your kids are the “victim” or “perpetrator” in sibling rivalry.
 Both have valid reasons to address.

 Let’s say one child hit the other.
 Don’t assume the one who was hit is all in the clear—he may have been annoying his brother so much that his brother felt compelled to hit him.
 Hitting isn’t the right answer and should be addressed, but so too should the other child’s behavior.

 Separate your kids if needed.

 No point trying to make this a teachable moment when your kids are too upset to listen.
-Focus on calming them down first, sending them in separate ways if they need the physical space.
+Focus on calming them down first, sending them their separate ways if they need the physical space.

 Toward the end, encourage your kids to say sorry or even give each other a hug.
 Explain that apologizing makes the other person feel better.
 Often, both kids need to apologize, and not just the offender.
-Apologizing gives kids the closure they need and the cue that says things can go back to normal.
+Apologizing gives kids the closure they need and is the cue that says things can go back to normal.